 Are Those Actually Butterfly Wings?

-The pretty peacock blue butterflies were captured by South American natives and sold to crafters for about $5 apiece back in the 1950s.
+The pretty peacock blue butterflies were caught by South American natives and sold to crafters for about $5 apiece back in the 1950s.
 They were also raised on “farms” in Europe for use in small pictures, jewelry and other decorative objects as far back as the 1920s.
 Most of these items were made in England, and some still have paper tags attached indicating the origin.

 How Do I Recognize Butterfly Wing Collectibles?